HorizonIITM/HorizonIITM.github.io/_pages/projects.md

 ## Space Mission Design Tool

 With increasing interplanetary missions lately, there is a requirement for space mission design, optimization and navigation.
 The objective of this project is to develop software which can calculate and simulate trajectories of interplanetary spacecraft missions.
 Design of maneuvers and transfer orbit optimization will also be embedded in the software.
-Perturbations of various sorts (perturbations occurring due to solar radiation,Oblateness of planets, asteroid and comet influence) would be considered while designing the software.The preliminary stage of the project will be coded in MATLAB/Python.Prerequisites : Basic Matlab and Python.
-Project Output till now : https://drive.google.com/file/d/16DJaQLzm0tbPwqg8aCxhU1tFFyErccmD/view?usp=sharing
+Perturbations of various sorts (perturbations occurring due to solar radiation,Oblateness of planets, asteroid and comet influence) would be considered while designing the software.The preliminary stage of the project will be coded in MATLAB/Python.

 ## Team Aether